bcgov/data-publication/pages/metadata_providers_guide.md

 |Web Service - API|Metadata records in this category describe available web services, or application programming interfaces.| |

 1. Click the **Create Dataset** button.
-1. Fill in all [manditory fields](https://github.com/pumapants/data-standards/blob/master/pages/metadata_standards.md#MANDATORY-METADATA-FOR-THE-BC-DATA-CATALOGUE) and highly suggest filling in all non manditory fields as well to assist the users to understand and use the data better.
+1. Fill in all [mandatory fields](https://github.com/pumapants/data-standards/blob/master/pages/metadata_standards.md#MANDATORY-METADATA-FOR-THE-BC-DATA-CATALOGUE) and highly suggest filling in all non mandatory fields as well to assist the users to understand and use the data better.
 1. After filling in the details in the **Create dataset** tab.
 1. Click the **Next: Add Data** to save your changes.